 — Ryan, 12/21/2013" Quite enjoyed it although I thought the denouement was pretty weak.
 Might read one more. "

-— Mary, 3/14/2013Ed McBain is the most well known pseudonym of Evan Hunter (1926–2005), the author of over eighty novels and several famous screenplays.
+— Charlie, 12/13/2013Ed McBain is the most well known pseudonym of Evan Hunter (1926–2005), the author of over eighty novels and several famous screenplays.
 He is a recipient of the Mystery Writers of America’s Grand Master Award and the Diamond Dagger Award from the British Crime Writers Association.
 His books have sold more than one hundred million copies, ranging from the more than fifty titles in the 87th Precinct series to the bestselling novels written under his own name.
 McBain also wrote the screenplay for Alfred Hitchcock’s The Birds.

-Dick Hill, named a Golden Voice by AudioFile magazine, is one of the most awarded narrators in the business, having earned several Audie Awards and thirty-four AudioFile Earphones Awards.
-In addition to narrating, he has both acted in and written for the theater.
+Dick Hill was one of the most awarded narrators in the business.
+We was named by AudioFile magazine as a Golden Voice and also as a Voice of the Century.
+He earned several of the prestigious annua Audie Awards for Best Narration and thirty-four AudioFile Earphones Awards.
+In addition to narrating, he both acted in and wrote for the theater.
+He passed away in 2022.